northeastben/hello-world/README.md

 # hello-world

-To test things out
+Hello there!
+Just getting started and testing things out.

-Reading code is funner than reading a readme... just getting started.
+Reading and writing code is funner than reading and writing a readme...
 Stay tuned.